 Our discussion and analysis of our financial condition and results of operations is based on our condensed consolidated financial statements.
 We have identified the accounting policies that we believe require application of management's most subjective judgments, often requiring the need to make estimates about the effect of matters that are inherently uncertain and may change in subsequent periods.
 Our actual results may differ substantially from these estimates under different assumptions or conditions.
-Except for the update set forth below, there have been no significant changes to our critical accounting policies and estimates since December 31, 2016.
-For a description of our other critical accounting policies that affect our significant judgments and estimates used in the preparation of our consolidated financial statements, refer to our Annual Report on Form 10-K for the year ended December 31, 2016.
+Other than the adoption of ASU 2014-09, Revenue from Contracts with Customers (Topic 606) as described in Item 1 of Part I, "Notes to Condensed Consolidated Financial Statements - Note 2 - Presentation and Significant Accounting Policies" of this quarterly report, there have been no significant changes to our critical accounting policies and estimates since December 31, 2017.
+For a description of our other critical accounting policies that affect our significant judgments and estimates used in the preparation of our consolidated financial statements, refer to our Annual Report.